About An Economic Eclipse:

 This book is written in 3 parts.

-Part 2 contains chapters divided by strategies of design, engagement, and connection to craft a successful business in the circular economy.
+Part 2 contains chapters divided by strategies of design, engagement, and connection to craft a successful zero waste business in the circular economy.
 I investigate engineering and creativity as successful assets in achieving circularity.
 Then, I turn to the importance of forming and maintaining a personal relationship with waste, through community engagement, embracing emotional attachment, and confronting the enormity of waste firsthand.
 Lastly, I explore the power of connection in making the circular economy a viable mission, through the use of virtual platforms and existing trends to drive this movement forward.

 Part 3 contains chapters Consumer Connection and Coming Full Circle.
 In these culminating chapters, I tie the knot between circularity in the corporate sector with zero-waste practices at the individual level.
 By